Founder, Good Ear Music Supervision

 The reverse is true when it comes to publishers and labels looking to pitch Kahn.
 “It’s always nice if they know me and they say something like, ‘This is a really weird Greek psychedelic rock song,'” he says.
 “If you distinctly describe a song in an incredibly interesting way, it helps.”

 VP of Community, GSD&M

 David Rockwood has just finished listing all of his duties at GSD&M, the Omnicom-backed creative agency headquartered in Austin, when he realizes he needs a change to his job title.
-Currently the agency’s VP of community, Rockwood splits his time as an account director on golf client the PGA Tour, a community relations director for GSD&M’s nonprofit clients, a music supervisor for clients Walgreen's, Zales and Southwest Airlines as well as account director for TV show 'Austin City Limits.
+Currently the agency’s VP of community, Rockwood splits his time as an account director on golf client the PGA Tour, a community relations director for GSD&M’s nonprofit clients and a music supervisor for clients like Walgreen’s Zales, Southwest Airlines and “Austin City Limits.”

 “I guess that doesn’t really tell you what I do all that much,” he says with a laugh after sharing the descriptor on his business card.
 “At least 25% of my week is dedicated to music, and that will go up as time goes by.”

 Rockwood also helps book bands for agency showcases at the GSD&M offices on W. Sixth St., which have quickly become a routing tool for touring bands looking to court brands’ favor.
 “We had our Walgreen’s client in a few weeks ago, and Warner Bros. said, ‘Johnny Rzeznik from the Goo Goo Dolls is going to be in Dallas.
 We’d love to fly him down to Austin for a few hours to come play for you guys,'” Rockwood recalls.
 “They flew in for six hours just to perform at our agency.
 Things like that help keep everyone up on the emerging trends of how music and licensing are evolving.”